 About Action for Media Education

 Action for Media Education (AME) is a non-profit organization.
 We’ve been trailblazers in the development of media literacy programs since our incorporation in 1991.
-Our team includes parents and experts in education, journalism, mass communications, and community health.
+Our team includes experts in education, journalism, mass communications, and adolescent health as well as community activists and representation from PTA.

 AME’s mission is to move children and youth, as well as those adults who are concerned with their well being, from a position of passive media consumption to one of interacting with the media as active, critical, and creative consumers and producers.